 Project Timeline to Date (completion goal is November 2025)

-May 2025: Scheduling and outreach began on focus groups, meetings with smaller cities, and open houses/public input sessions, for the last week in June
+May 2025: Scheduling and outreach began for focus groups, meetings with smaller cities, and open houses/public input sessions, for the last week in June

 Who is leading the study?